-3. Unmissable landscapes in good weather
+3. Unmissable landscapes in clear weather

 For this veteran of Patagonian waters, the Pulluche Channel is one of the most extensive, but sometimes the climate gets in the way; it depends on good visibility and weather.

 "People love the view and, on a good day, you’ll see the Coastal Mountain Range and the Andes beyond on one side and islands on the other.
-The beauty of this area is it always looks different; sometimes it’s misty, or sunny or maybe there’s a rainbow," he says.
+The beauty of this area is it always looks different; sometimes it’s misty, or sunny or there’s a rainbow," he says.

 4. The adrenaline rush